Introduction

 Kubernetes Architecture:

-Kubernetes cluster is made up of at least one master node which is connected to a couple of worker nodes.
-Each worker node has a process called Kubelet Process running on it, which basically makes it possible for the clusters to communicate and execute relevant tasks.
+Each worker node has a process called Kubelet Process running on it.
+This process essentially enables communication among clusters and executes relevant tasks efficiently.
 Depending on the workload, the number of containers in each work node varies accordingly.

 It is to note that if you lose connection with the master node, you cannot access the cluster anymore.
 Hence, there is a requirement of having another master node.
 So, there are at least two master nodes in the production environment inside the kubernetes cluster.
 In any case if one master node fails, there is already another available for backup.